gldias/extensions/SoundPressureLevel/SoundPressureLevel.md

 You can download the sound pressure level extension [here](https://gldias.github.io/extensions/SoundPressureLevel/SoundPressureLevel.aix).

 ## Description
-This extension measures atmospheric pressure and returns the data to your phone to be displayed however you would like.
-This requires a device with a pressure sensor.

 This extension measures the sound pressure level and returns the data to your phone to be displayed however you would like.
 This requires a devices with a microphone and permission to use the microphone.

 Currently, permission to use the micorphone needs to be given before using the app.
 To do this, navigate through the device's settings to the 'MIT AI2 Companion' app or custom built Sound Pressue Level app, find where permissions are listed and toggle the microphone permission to the 'on' position.

 ## Properties